-Adrian also serves as a Community Chaplain with the Lexington Police Department, on the Board of Directors of Arbor Youth Services (Chairman of the Board 2017), the Lighthouse Ministries, 4Kids Incorporated, the Steering Committee for the Juvenile Detention Alternatives Initiative (JDAI), the Executive and Political Action Committees for the Lexington NAACP and was appointed by Lexington Mayor and city council in January 2015 to serve on the Lexington-Fayette Urban County Government Homelessness Prevention and Intervention Board.
+Adrian currently serves as a Community Chaplain with the Lexington Police Department, on the Board of Directors of Arbor Youth Services (Chairman of the Board 2017), the Lighthouse Ministries, 4Kids Incorporated, the Steering Committee for the Juvenile Detention Alternatives Initiative (JDAI), the Executive and Political Action Committees for the Lexington NAACP.
+He was appointed by Lexington Mayor and city council in January 2015 to serve on the Lexington-Fayette Urban County Government Homelessness Prevention and Intervention Board.
 That same year, Adrian was commissioned as a Kentucky Colonel, Aide-de-Camp to the Governor of Kentucky.
 He is also a veteran of Operation Iraqi Freedom.

 He attended Kentucky State University in 2004, majoring in Pre-Law and later studied at Asbury University from 2012-2014, pursuing a Bachelor’s in Leadership and Ministry, upon leaving the military.